Cwarcup/tweeter/README.md

 - `server/index.js`: determines how `index.html` is served by Express.
 - `./lib/in-memory-db`: object with an array of tweets.
 - `./lib/data-helpers.js`: provide interface for accessing the in-memory database (tweets).
 Function accepts `db` as an argument.

+---

+- Uses flexbox for layout.
+- Responsive design.

+---

+Is a **single-page** Twitter clone.

+has one single request from the backend, code is brought to the frontend.